Riverton Road Romantic Suspense Book 1

 Still, she’d been stunned by the sight of his name glaring out at her from the bright white cell phone screen.
 She’d gone quiet for a moment then, as she breathed a small prayer of thanks.
 Matt Kalli still lived in Riverton on Riverton Road.

 He was exactly where he’d always been.
 Just like this telephone booth was still where it had always been, on the corner of State and William, waiting for her to give in to the impulse she knew all too well she should ignore.

-A Wrong Way Home is the first book in The Riverton Road Series of romantic suspense stories featuring the Kalli family, the four Kalli brothers and others who find safety and a warm welcome at Kalli Corner on Riverton Road.
-A Year of Summer Shadows is the second book in the series and will launch on May 15, 2015.
+A Wrong Way Home is the first book in The Riverton Road Romantic Suspense Series of romantic suspense stories featuring the Kalli family, the four Kalli brothers and others who find safety and a warm welcome at Kalli Corner on Riverton Road.
+A Year of Summer Shadows is the second book in the series and is available now.